-I’ve probably coached hundreds of kids over the last 4 years.
-Beyond that I’ve been involved in various forms of education for decades.
+I’ve probably coached hundreds of kids just in the last 5 years.
+Beyond that I’ve been involved in various forms of education/training for decades.
 One of the biggest struggles that I’ve faced is when a parent coaches over my back.
 I make no promises of being a perfect coach but I have helped close to 100 boys go on to wrestle in college, beyond that I’ve trained people to be very successful in other sports and activities as well.
 More importantly I try to treat these types of activities as multi-dimensional learning opportunities for life.
-In the last few years I’ve noticed a trend – increasingly dads are coaching over my back telling their sons bad strategy or bad choices that likely cost them victories.
+In the last few years I’ve noticed a trend – increasingly parents but especially dads are coaching over my back.
+In many cases they telling bad strategy or choices that have cost them many victories.

 Almost every kid wants to do well in front of his or her parents.
 It puts a lot of pressure on the child and their parental relationship.
 That pressure can be very good for the child if the pressure is backed up with a loving home.
 Most kids today are raised from their early years with the “you’re doing great” ego building mantra from their moms but at some point the truth needs to seep into the assessment of the child’s performance.
 Dad usually steps in with a more accurate assessment of performance and applies a dose of reality and pressure for the child to improve in areas of deficiency.

 Most coaching over the coach revolves around thinking the parent knows the child’s abilities better than the coach or knowing strategy or rules better than the coach.
 I think that there are times when a parent might know their child’s athletic abilities better than a coach but if this is the case the parent should actually be a coach.
 And, by the way, if they can’t because of work or whatever, then they should pick a coach they respect.
 Don’t they think that the coach that has spent hours and hours of his time working with your kid knows what to tell them?

 Why did you choose your club?
 Did you choose because you thought that the coaches were good?
 Or did you choose because it was in your school district and classmates and friends were there?
 If you chose the place where your kid does sports because you like the club I ask you why you coach over the coaches and treat him with low respect.
 If you don’t like the team’s coaches find another club/team.
 Dads historically are the driving force of helping their boys feel the pressure of getting better and growing up while mothers are traditionally a safe haven.
 I know there are exceptions.
 What makes dad successful at this job of helping the kid grow is having realistic expectations.
 If your kid can’t do something in practice he’s most likely not going to do it in a match or game.
 Under pressure most of us don’t rise to new performance heights, we fall to the level of our training.